macimax/WIKI_STEPMANIA/Compiling-StepMania-Linux.md

 #### 2-b: Fetching the 5.2 branch

-Work on StepMania 5.2 was merged into the `master` branch, so fetching master will allow you to build StepMania 5.2.
-Development on this branch is currently paused indefinitely, and it is considered unsupported.
+Work on StepMania 5.2 was merged into the `master` branch, so fetching master (which is not the default) will allow you to build StepMania 5.2.
+Development on this branch is currently paused indefinitely, and it is considered **unsupported**.

 If you'd like to fetch this branch, use:
 `git clone --single-branch -b master --depth=1 https://github.com/stepmania/stepmania.git`